-I usually prefer to run alone, but during winter I try to schedule at least one run with a buddy or with a local running group to ensure that I get out of the door, especially during the dark days of winter when I’d rather stay indoors, tucked in the warms of the sheets and the sofa.
+I usually prefer to run alone, but during the winter I try to schedule at least a couple of runs a week with a buddy or a local running group.

-Why?
-First of all, there is no wimping out when your running buddy is trusting you to show up.
+You can’t wimp out of a run when your running buddy is counting on you to show up.

 12. Stay Warm in the Wind